sebastian-gonsior/tower/README.md

-# Oaken Tower Clone
+#  Tower

-This is a simple browser-based game clone as requested.
+This is a simple browser-based game.

 ## How to Play
 1. Open `index.html` in your web browser.